Trivia for Guess Who's Coming to Dinner 50th Anniversary (1967) presented by TCM

 - Named by Kathleen Turner as her favorite all-time film in an AFI poll.

 - When Dr. John Prentice (Sidney Poitier) makes the first long distance call to his parents in Los Angeles, he asks the operator for time and charges.
-At the end of the call he leaves $2.20 on the desk to pay for it.
-Adjusted for inflation with U.S. CPI data, the same call in 2015 would cost $16.07.
+At the end of the call he leaves two dollars and twenty cents on the desk to pay for it.
+Adjusted for inflation with U.S. CPI data, the same call in 2015 would cost sixteen dollars and seven cents.

-- When Joey and John leave the gallery near the start of the movie - the Cartright Hotel is briefly seen opposite.
-This hotel remains virtually unchanged and is at 524 Sutter Street, San Fransisco.
+- When Joey (Katharine Houghton) and John (Sidney Poitier) leave the gallery near the start of the movie, the Cartright Hotel is briefly seen opposite.
+This hotel remains virtually unchanged, and is at 524 Sutter Street, San Fransisco, California.

 - Included among the American Film Institute's 1998 list of the Top 100 Greatest American Movies.

-- Features Beah Richards's only Oscar nominated performance.
+- Features Beah Richards' only Oscar nominated performance.

-- The first time that Katharine Hepburn has appeared in a film nominated for Best Picture at the Academy Awards since The Philadelphia Story (1940), a gap of 27 years.
+- The first time that Katharine Hepburn has appeared in a film nominated for Best Picture at the Academy Awards since The Philadelphia Story (1940).

-- Although all characters are seen sitting at the dining table as the end credits roll, the titular dinner is actually never seen.
+- Although all characters are seen sitting at the dining table as the end credits roll, the title dinner is actually never seen.